Skip to Main Content

 • State regulations: Legal requirements may vary by state.
 For example, a six-month waiting period for a cruciate ligament injury in Mississippi may change to a 30-day waiting period in Washington.

-Companies have different waiting periods.
-Here are some of the best pet insurance companies’ waiting periods for accidents, illnesses, and orthopedic and cruciate ligament conditions.
+If you’re still deciding on an insurance carrier, here are some of the best pet insurance companies’ waiting periods for accidents, illnesses and orthopedic and cruciate ligament conditions.

 Company Accidents Illnesses Orthopedic conditions Cruciate ligaments